-"A woman who bore a son was ceremonially unclean for 40 days (twice that if she bore a daughter)."14
+"A woman who bore a son was ceremonially unclean for 40 days (twice that if she bore a daughter)."11

+- You remember the temple, right?
+Who wanted to build the first temple?

+- Who actually built it?

+- What happened to that first temple?

-- When the Jews were in exile, what were they permitted to do? - How did it compare to the original?
+- When the Jews were in exile, what were they permitted to do?

+- How did it compare to the original?